Angina: Epidemiology

-As of 2010, angina due to ischemic heart disease affects approximately 112 million people (1.6% of the global population) being slightly more common in men than women (1.7% to 1.5%).
+As of 2010, angina due to ischemic heart disease affects approximately 112 million people (1.6% of the global population) being slightly more common in males than females (1.7% to 1.5%).

 In the United States, 10.2 million are estimated to experience angina with approximately 500,000 new cases occurring each year.
-Angina is more often the presenting symptom of coronary artery disease in women than in men.
+Angina is more often the presenting symptom of coronary artery disease in females than in men.
 The prevalence of angina rises with increasing age, with a mean age of onset of 62.3 years.
 After five years post-onset, 4.8% of individuals with angina subsequently died from coronary heart disease.
-Men with angina were found to have an increased risk of subsequent acute myocardial infarction and coronary heart disease related death than women.
+Males with angina were found to have an increased risk of subsequent acute myocardial infarction and coronary heart disease related death than women.
 Similar figures apply in the remainder of the Western world.
 All forms of coronary heart disease are much less-common in the Third World, as its risk factors are much more common in Western and Westernized countries; it could, therefore, be termed a disease of affluence.